-Just as the Salem Creek connects our two main water sources, Salem Lake and the Yadkin River, we envision the future Gateway Nature Center as a resource that brings together citizens throughout the community.
+Just as the Salem Creek connects our two main water sources, Salem Lake and the Yadkin River, we envision the future Gateway Nature Preserve as a resource that brings together citizens throughout the community.

 The Gateway Nature Preserve is a special place in Winston-Salem that brings people and nature together.
 Our mission is to develop a vibrant urban environmental education center next to Washington Park, close to downtown Winston-Salem.
 We plan to preserve and nurture wildlife habitat; remediate site degradation from past industrial uses; and develop trails, natural playscapes, and educational programs that connect people with nature.